sikopet/blog/posts/jozef.markdown

 **1990s**

+* saw the Internet (WWW actually) at www.ulib.sk
-* my parents bought us a Commodore 64 from Austria
+* my parents bought us a Commodore 64 from Austria (remember the smell of plastic while unboxing after waiting for couple of hours? :-)